mbower00/Hilo/README.md

 Directing the game, and displaying the game, keeping/changing score Behaviors
 -Starts game
--Does updates (Receive user input)
+-Does updates (Receive user input, update score)
 -Does outputs (Displays information and announces the card) State
 -Game continue? [y/n]